Is There a Dimmer Outlook Ahead for Roku Inc. (ROKU)?

 Is It Worth Investing in Roku Inc. (NASDAQ :ROKU) Right Now?

-Plus, the 36-month beta value for ROKU is at 1.76.
-Opinions of the stock are interesting as 21 analysts out of 29 who provided ratings for Roku Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 6 rated it as “hold,” and 2 as “sell.”
+Roku Inc. (NASDAQ:ROKU) scored a price-to-earnings ratio above its average ratio, recording 412.81 x from its present earnings ratio.
+Plus, the 36-month beta value for ROKU is at 1.77.
+Opinions of the stock are interesting as 22 analysts out of 29 who provided ratings for Roku Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 5 rated it as “hold,” and 2 as “sell.”

 The 2021 Backdoor Crypto Portfolio (free)